Family member is responsible for notifying the State Department

 Steps for notifying the State Department and applying for survivor benefits:

-4 to 6 months for CRDA; 4 to 8 weeks for certified copy requests
+4 to 6 months for CRDA issuance; 4 to 8 weeks for certified copy requests after receipt (mailing time of up to 4 weeks not included)

 The U.S. embassy or consulate issues a Consular Report of Death Abroad, which serves as proof of death for settling estates in the United States.
 The CRDA is an official document with the same legal standing as a domestic death certificate for most purposes.
-Available as a paper document or PDF with digital signature and seal.
+Available as a paper document or as an e-CRDA (PDF with digital signature from the consular officer and digital seal from the embassy or consulate).
+Apostilles are available for CRDAs issued within the last five years.

-Eligibility: Next of kin or legal representative of a deceased U.S. citizen who died abroad
+Eligibility: Next of kin or legal representative of a deceased U.S. citizen who died abroad; not issued for legal permanent residents

-How to apply: The consulate initiates the CRDA after a death is reported; certified copies can be requested by submitting Form DS-5542
+How to apply: The consulate initiates the CRDA after a death is reported; certified copies can be requested by submitting a notarized Form DS-5542 with front and back copies of valid photo ID and payment to the Passport Vital Records Section

-Eligibility: Family of a deceased U.S. citizen who died abroad
+Eligibility: Family or legal representative of a deceased U.S. citizen who died abroad

 How to apply: Coordinate with the U.S. embassy or consulate in the country where the death occurred

 Learn more →When no legal representative is present in the country, a consular officer may serve as provisional conservator of the deceased's estate abroad.
 The officer can take possession of and inventory personal effects, appraise the estate, and pay local debts using estate funds.
-Officers cannot take possession of dangerous or illegal items, withdraw bank funds, or cash checks.
+Officers cannot take possession of dangerous, illegal, or bulky items, withdraw bank funds, or cash checks.

 Eligibility: Estates of U.S. citizens who died abroad with no legal representative in-country